cloudstax/firecamp/README.md

 # [OpenManage](https://github.com/cloudstax/openmanage)

+**OpenManage is an open-source platform to easily setup, manage and scale the Dockerized stateful services.
+The customer could easily run any service with no management overhead on any cloud.
+The OpenManage platform is one step towards the free Serverless Cloud.
+The application functions could freely talk to any stateful service.
+It makes it easy to develop and test the functions locally with the stateful service, and run in any cloud at scale with the same stateful service.**

-*OpenManage* is an open-source platform to easily setup, manage and scale the Dockerized stateful services.
-The platform deeply integrates with the popular open source stateful services, such as MongoDB, PostgreSQL, MySQL, Cassandra, ZooKeeper, Kafka, ElasticSearch, etc. The platform manages the service members, such as MongoDB replicas, and their data volumes together.
+The OpenManage platform deeply integrates with the popular open source stateful services, such as MongoDB, PostgreSQL, MySQL, Cassandra, ZooKeeper, Kafka, Redis, ElasticSearch, etc. The platform manages the service members, such as MongoDB replicas, and their data volumes together.
 When the container of a service member moves to a different node, the platform will maintain the membership and move the data volume as well.

-The platform is built on top of all popular container orchestration frameworks, including [Amazon EC2 Container Service](https://aws.amazon.com/ecs/), [Docker Swarm](https://docs.docker.com/engine/swarm/), [Mesos](http://mesos.apache.org/) and [Kubernetes](https://kubernetes.io).
-You could use any container orchestration framework you want.

 With OpenManage, you are able to quickly and efficiently respond to the stateful service demands:
 * **Deploy a stateful service quickly.**